zone

 ✔ Solution

 BubbleZone is one solution to this problem.
 BubbleZone allows you to wrap your components in zero-printable-width (to not impact lipgloss.Width() calculations) identifiers.
-Additionally, there is a scan method that wraps the entire application, stores the offsets of those identifiers as zones, then removes them from the resulting output.
+Additionally, there is a scan method that wraps the entire application, stores the offsets of those identifiers as zones, and then removes them from the resulting output.

 Any time there is a mouse event, pass it down to all children, thus allowing you to easily check if the event is within the bounds of the components zone.
 This makes it very simple to do things like focusing on various components, clicking "buttons", and more.
 Take a look at this example, where I didn't have to calculate where the mouse was being clicked, and which component was under the mouse: